Eventuous/docs/docs/subscriptions/eventhandler/index.md

 description: "The last bit of the subscription process"
 ---

-Event handlers are at the end of the subscription event processing [pipeline](../pipes).
-Each subscription has a single consumer, which holds a collection of event handlers added to the subscription.
+Event handlers are the final step in the subscription event processing [pipeline](../pipes).
+Each subscription has a single consumer that holds a collection of event handlers added to the subscription.
 The consumer calls all the event handlers simultaneously, collects the results, and then acknowledges the event to the subscription.

-One typical example of an event handler is a [read model](../../read-models) projector.
-Eventuous currently supports projecting events to [MongoDB](../../infra/mongodb), but you can also use any other database or even a file system.
+One common example of an event handler is a [read model](../../read-models) model projector.
+Eventuous currently supports projecting events to MongoDB, but you can use any other database or file system.

 ## Abstractions

-The default consumer holds a collection of classes that implement the very basic interface of an event handler.
-The interface is defined like this:
+The default consumer holds classes that implement the basic interface of an event handler, defined as:

 ```csharp
 public interface IEventHandler {